Yorebridge House

 Bainbridge, Yorkshire, United Kingdom

-An outpost of cosmopolitan glamour, set in a former schoolmaster’s house in the heart of the Yorkshire Dales
+An outpost of cosmopolitan glamour with restaurant and spa, in a former schoolmaster’s house in the heart of the Yorkshire Dales

-An outpost of cosmopolitan glamour, set in a former schoolmaster’s house in the heart of the Yorkshire Dales
+An outpost of cosmopolitan glamour with restaurant and spa, in a former schoolmaster’s house in the heart of the Yorkshire Dales

 But Yorebridge hasn't always been as well-groomed as it is today.
-Having previously served a long stint as the headquarters of the Yorkshire Dales National Park Authority, there was much work to be done transforming the property from an office building into a contemporary hotel.
-The makeover created restful rooms and a buzzy restaurant; another room sits in the centre of the village, a 5-minute stroll away.
-With Charlotte’s background as an interior designer coming into play, and plenty of period character to work with, the result is a truly cosseting country retreat that’s packed with atmosphere, style and good cheer.
+It also served a long stint as the headquarters of the Yorkshire Dales National Park Authority, and many of these rooms were used as back offices.
+After a much-needed makeover, the result was 11 restful rooms (half with hot tubs) and a buzzy restaurant; a converted barn (great for families) sits in the centre of the village, a 5-minute stroll away; plus there's the latest addition, a private suite overlooking bucolic meadows.
+Surrounded by five acres of privately owned land, with its own riverside spa complete with sauna and hot tub, this is a truly cosseting country retreat that’s packed with atmosphere, style and good cheer.

 Highs

-• Perfect for a romantic break - the setting is sublime, and many rooms have outdoor hot tubs or freestanding baths
+• Perfect for a romantic break – the setting is sublime, and many of the rooms have outdoor hot tubs or freestanding baths

-• Fantastic dinners kick off with canapés in the lounge; menus feature local specialities such as delicious Dales cheeses, Whitby crab and wonderfully tender meat
+• Weekend rates include fantastic dinners that kick off with canapés in the lounge; menus feature local specialities such as delicious Dales cheeses, Whitby crab and wonderfully tender meat

 • Stunning views of the Dales countryside from the dining room and the upstairs rooms